 Cognitive support

 Cognitive decline is associated with ageing and may develop into dementia.
 Dementia is a brain-related disorder that manifests as a decline in memory, problem-solving, and language, for example, temporarily unable to recall a specific word or piece of information.
 Interestingly, magnesium supports nerve impulses in the brain, and it is thought to exert a protective effect to brain cells.
-Achieving an adequate magnesium intake may support cognitive function and delay the onset of dementia.
+Achieving an adequate magnesium intake may therefore support cognitive function and delay the onset of dementia.

 The US National Health and Nutrition Examination Survey investigated data on magnesium intake compared to performance in cognitive tests in 2,466 individuals ages over 60 years.
 A greater magnesium intake was associated with greater cognitive test scores when compared to those who had the lowest magnesium intake.